 - Use a spark plug socket, extension, and ratchet wrench to remove the spark plug.

 - Remove all spark plugs one by one.
 Do not allow any dirt to fall in the spark plug hole.
-You may have to use a magnetic pickup tool to remove the spark plug.
+You may use a magnetic pickup tool to remove the spark plug.

 - Install the new spark plugs.
 The new spark plugs should be already pre-gapped, but it is important to check the spark plug gap to ensure they are still within range.